This chorizo pasta recipe is quick, easy, and has only a handful of ingredients! It's ready in about 30 minutes.

 - Boil a large, salted pot of water for the pasta.
 Cook it until al dente according to package directions.

 - Meanwhile, in a skillet over medium-high heat, add the olive oil and chorizo and fry it until it starts to get crispy (around 7 minutes).

 - Add the onion and cook it until it's softened (about 5 minutes).

 - Stir in the garlic, tomatoes, and cream.
 Let the sauce cook for another 5 minutes or so, or until the sauce is reduced to your liking.
 Taste and season with salt & pepper as needed.

 - Toss with the pasta and serve with freshly grated parmesan cheese if desired.

-- If you use half-and-half or milk instead of cream, the sauce may separate bit (or look grainy), but it should still taste good.
+- If you use half-and-half instead of cream, the sauce may separate bit (or look grainy), but it should still taste good.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.